mvolkmann/blog/src/prolog.md

 % output is [2, 4, 6]
 ```

-The `reverse` predicate creates a new list containing
+The `reverse` predicate relates a list to another list
-all the values in a given list in reverse order.
+containing the same elements in reverse order.
 For example:

 ```prolog